top of page

 Gabriel Herrera is a trombonist and composer who has performed at internationally-acclaimed venues including the Montreux Jazz Festival and Lincoln Center and shared the stage with jazz icons such as Emmet Cohen, Terri Lyne Carrington, and Craig Taborn.

 Inspired by the great Carl Fontana, Herrera has been on the international stage since high school - having toured Europe twice, he has also earned national and international accolades from competitions such as Essentially Ellington and WorldStrides.
-Since moving to New York City to study at Columbia in 2019, Herrera has continued to build his career as an in-demand and versatile musician, recording or performing at venues such as Lincoln Center, Jazz a Vienne, Smalls Jazz Club, Rudy Van Gelder’s Studio, and Rockefeller Center in genres including jazz, classical, fusion, and pop.
+Since moving to New York City to study at Columbia in 2019, Herrera has continued to build his career as an in-demand and versatile musician, recording or performing at venues such as Lincoln Center, Jazz à Vienne, ShapeShifter Lab, Rudy Van Gelder’s Studio, and Rockefeller Center in genres including jazz, classical, fusion, and pop.

 Currently, Herrera is the bandleader for his own NYC-based jazz quartet and big band in addition to having recent performances as the principal trombonist of the Pennsylvania Chamber Orchestra and principal trombonist of Nittany Valley Symphony.
 After earning his BA in Philosophy and Jazz Studies (with departmental honors in music) from Columbia University in 2023, Herrera has started his MM in Trombone Performance at Penn State, where he serves as the jazz department’s teaching assistant.